ccaique-lima/lanyon/_posts/2022-03-05-pulse-oximeter.md

 ### Is there a correct way to use it?
 Yea! 👍🏽

-Many people don't know, but there is a correct way to use pulse oximeters to avoid measurement errors.
+Many people don't know, but there is a right way to use pulse oximeters to avoid measurement errors.
 The PPG signal is susceptible to external interference, mainly due to hand motion.
 So whenever you use a pulse oximeter, keep your hand at rest and avoid moving it.

 <img src="https://raw.githubusercontent.com/ccaique-lima/webpage/gh-pages/assets/michelangelo_oximeter.png" width="500px" height="auto">